direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 DCE offers two majors mode of operation:
  1. The basic mode, where DCE use the NS3 TCP stacks,
- 2. The advanced mode, where DCE use a linux network stack instead.
+ 2. The advanced mode, where DCE uses a linux network stack instead.

 Building ns-3 and DCE
 *********************